How many people live in subsidized housing in Illinois?

 Illinois, 2023

-Forty percent of households living in subsidized housing in Illinois are headed by people age 62 and older, the youngest age when people can qualify for Social Security.
+Forty percent of households living in subsidized housing are headed by people age 62 and older, the minimum age for Social Security qualification.
 People aged 25 to 50 are considered “prime-age workers,” and households led by this group make up 40% of all households in subsidized housing.

 Change location to see this data for other areas